Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 ## Update player's (horizontal) position

-Now we can start implementing moving our player around based on keyboard input.
+Now, let's use keyboard input to move our player.
 Again, we'll start simple and focus on horizontal movement only.
-It is a straightforward task, but there is a few  cases we need to care about:
+It is a straightforward task, but there is a few things we need to care about:

 * Player should accelerate only when left or right arrow is pressed.
 * Velocity should be capped at defined maximum speed.
 * When player is moving in one direction and key is not pressed anymore (or both arrows are pressed), it should decelerate and stop.
-* When player is moving in one direction and opposite arrow is pressed, it should decelerate and start accelerating in the opposite direction.
+* When an arrow is pressed and player is already moving in the opposite direction, player should decelerate and start accelerating in the direction of the pressed arrow.

 I'll create `updateHorizontalMovement` function and call it in the game loop.
 Param `delta` tells us how many frames have passed since the last update.
 If you are not sure what this means, please check [my animation loop post](/blog/javascript-animation-loop/).